sameerpatil14/Adopt-a-Pet-ML/README.md

 # Adopt-a-Pet-ML
-you can view the deployed here : https://adopt-a-pet-ml-model.herokuapp.com/
+you can view the deployed app here : https://adopt-a-pet-ml-model.herokuapp.com/